Paul Gilmartin: Additional appearances

 Gilmartin's television credits include his own half-hour comedy special, "Comedy Central Presents Paul Gilmartin".
 He has also appeared on Politically Incorrect, The List on VH1, HBO Comedy Showcase, MTV's Half-Hour Comedy Hour, The Late Late Show with Craig Ferguson, This Week in Comedy and The Naughty Show.
 He is also a frequent guest on The Adam Carolla Show, performing political satire as right-wing Congressman Richard Martin and is a regular contributor to the nationally syndicated Bob and Tom Show.

 As a live performer, Gilmartin has appeared before many audiences in the United States and abroad.
 His stage credits include the Montreal Comedy Festival, and three separate appearances at the Aspen Comedy Festival.

 Gilmartin has also appeared on the "Jimmy Dore Show" on KPFK 90.7FM, Los Angeles.
 He also appears on the Jimmy Dore show "Left, Right & Ridiculous" at the Improv Lab in Hollywood, CA.

 Personal life

 Gilmartin has faced his own battles with mental health and addiction.
-He suffers from clinical depression, which went undiagnosed until his mid-30s.
+He has clinical depression, which went undiagnosed until his mid-30s.
 Following a major depressive episode in 2003, in which Gilmartin experienced suicidal thoughts, he entered treatment and discovered he had drug and alcohol addiction.
 He has been sober since 2003.

 He currently resides in Los Angeles.
 In addition to his theatrical successes, Gilmartin is an accomplished practicing woodworker, creating pieces in a Danish Modern style.